Harry-Yates/Harry-Yates/README.md

 Stockholm 3° ☁️ · London 10° ☁️

 # 3°
-☁️ **This afternoon, mostly clear with a few clouds, feels like 0°, sunrise at 7:44 AM.**
+☁️ **This afternoon, partly cloudy with scattered cloud cover, feels like 0°, sunrise at 7:44 AM.**

 **↑** 3° **↓** 0° · Tomorrow: ☁️ 2°
 Week: ██▅█▆▃▁ (-3° to 2°)